etcadinfinitum/trapped/_posts/2020-06-02-beta-playtest-readiness.md

 ## Playtesting Analysis

-TODO: Write up observations and takeaways here; we can optionally provide external links in another post or under a different directory.
+We look forward to seeing the playtesting results from this week and will provide a detailed writeup of this later.

 ## Blockers

-TODO: List what obstacles are blocking development efforts.
+We are not experiencing significant blockers at this time.

 ## Reflection

-TODO: Reflect on the game's state and the development process.
-List what is working and what is not working.
-The team now has a relatively good grasp of git and how to merge new branches into the master game branch so compared to previous weeks this has proved to be much less of an issue.
+The team now has a relatively good grasp of `git` and how to merge new branches into the master game branch so compared to previous weeks this has proved to be much less of an issue.